Welcome to the East Bloomfield United Methodist Church

 David Lane, Trustees

 Ron Newell, Grounds

 Sheila Thomas, History and Records

-Leadership Council--usually meets on the 4th Wednesday every other month at 7:00 pm in the library lounge.
+Leadership Council--usually meets on the 4th Wednesday every month at 6pm in the library lounge.

 Our Mission Statement: